diegogarciahuerta/tk-substancepainter/README.md

 **Note(s) for developers:**The communication between the engine written in python and substance painter is done through QtWebsockets implementation in QML and in PySide2.
 PySide2 is borrowed from the the shotgun [tk-framework-unrealqt](https://github.com/ue4plugins/tk-framework-unrealqt) framework.

 **This engine has been developed and tested in Windows using version 2018.3.1.
-Linux and Mac users might be out of luck for now as Substance Painter for those platforms does not provide a reliable way to figure out what version of the software is installed.**
+Linux and Mac users might be out of luck for now for sevral reasons, ie. Substance Painter for those platforms does not provide a reliable way to figure out what version of the software is installed, and Pyside2 unrealqt framework is not available for those platforms either.**

 ## Engine Installation